 What clothes to wear?

 For lessons, workshops and even the dance parties, most of us like to wear comfortable sportswear.
 You move a lot in Zouk and you also start sweating quickly.
-So choose something that does not limit you movement.
+So, choose something that does not limit your movement.
 The most important thing is that you feel comfortable with what you are wearing.

 In the winter, we recommend to bring a sweater that you can put on if it should get chilly.

 What shoes to wear?